I have a confession.

 Finally, embellish your canvas as you wish and hang.

-It takes a little patience and bit of concentration, but even with my rubbish writing, I think you’ll agree the end result looks great.
+It takes a little patience and a bit of concentration, but even with my rubbish writing, I think you’ll agree the end result looks great.

 When Beloved came home and saw it hanging on his side of the bed, he actually thought I’d been spending money again.
 He couldn’t believe it was homemade!
 Between you and me, I think that seeing our words committed to canvas brought a wee tear to his eye, but don’t tell him I told you.